Preparation For AWS® – CWI® Examination

 Apply Online

-Course Description: This course offers intensive training in shielded metal arc welding (SMAW), focusing on producing quality groove welds with complete penetration.
-Students will develop the skills needed to perform multi-pass groove welds in all positions on one-inch thick mild steel plate with backing and 3/8-inch thick mild steel plate with open roots.
+Course Description: The course offers intensive training in shielded metal arc welding (SMAW), focusing on producing quality groove welds with complete penetration.
+Students will develop the skills needed to perform multi-pass groove welds in all positions on 1” thick mild steel plate with backing and 3/8” thick mild steel plate with open roots.

 Students will have the opportunity to complete welder qualification tests on one-inch carbon steel plates in vertical and overhead positions, in accordance with AWS Standard D1.1 Structural Welding Code – Steel.